XXiaoA/xdm/README.md

 First you should create a **yaml** file named `xdm.yaml` (not prerequisite, but **recommend**).

-Then you can run `xdm` in a directory wich has the yaml file.
+Then you can run `xdm` in a directory which has the yaml file.
 Xdm will find the `xdm.yaml` automatically in the current directory.
 Or you're able to use `xdm file.yaml` to specify a yaml file.

-## Configurtion
+## Configuration
 For example:
 ```yaml
 link: